Celebrating 75 years of SUNY JCC, From 75 to 1

 No. 70 - Marking JCC's 70th Anniversary

-No. 70 on our 75-1 to 75th Anniversary Countdown is the recognition of our 70th anniversary by State Sen. George Borrello in September 2020.
+State Sen. George Borrello recognized JCC's 70th anniversary in September 2020.
 Borrello presented JCC President Daniel DeMarte with a state Senate proclamation congratulating us on the milestone.

 “We’re proud of our legacy — which includes over 27,000 alumni — and our ability to serve the education, enrichment, and economic development needs of our students over seven decades,” DeMarte said at the time.